 If you plan on driving to 1770, make sure to have your car serviced before you begin your trip.

 If you plan on flying into Bundaberg or Gladstone, if you do not hire a car, you will need to pre-book your shuttle or bus ride to 1770.

 The beach area has plenty of places for food and drinks, So you have options to buy lunch if you choose to do so.

-If your planning to stay overnight you will find many of the accommodation places close by, ranging from Resorts to Cabins and also camping!
+If you’re planning to stay overnight you will find many accommodation places close by, ranging from Resorts to Cabins and also camping!
 Low price camping Workman’s Beach Camping from just $10.00 per night with basic features right on the beach.